sylk80/tictactoe_team/NOTES.md

     Then the original mark is kept in the cell
     -   ✅ red
     -   ✅ green
-    -   refactor
+    -   ✅ refactor Player
     -   Create a test for the emptyCell check method in the Board\
     -   ✅ red
     -   ✅ modify Board
     -   ✅ green
     -   ✅ refactor test
-        Then they place their mark in a different cell on the board
+    -   Then they place their mark in a different cell on the board
     -   red
     -   green
     -   refactor